 - They are difficult to improve and strengthen.

 Uses of Hardy Slab:

-- Hardy slabs are used in very high temperature, to prevent the temperature being increased above the slab thickness.
+- Hardy slabs are used at very high temperatures to prevent the temperature from being increased above the slab thickness.

 These slabs are used for a good symbolic view at the entrance of hotels, malls, restaurants, and for installing artificial lighting.

 This slab where we find a hollow hole in the slab upon removing the formwork.

 First, the PVC tray (pod) is placed on the shuttering, then reinforcement is provided between the pods and a steel mesh is offered over the pods then the concrete is stuffed.

 After the concrete is set, the formwork is removed and the PVC pods are usually not removed, creating a hollow gap with closed outlets at one end.

 Concrete waffle slabs are often used for industrial and commercial buildings whereas wooden and metallic waffle slabs are used in many different construction sites.

 Types of Waffle slabs: